amplication/docs/docs/faqs/faqs.md

 <details>
   <summary>Which databases does Amplication support?</summary>

-Amplication currently supports only PostgreSQL.
-However, we generate apps that work with Prisma, so you could change the Prisma configuration to use another database supported by Prisma.

-We are planning to support more databases in future releases, including mongoDB.
-See our [Product Roadmap](/about/roadmap/).
+Amplication currently includes plugins to support PostgreSQL, MySQL, and MongoDB.

 </details>